What are the different types of Midwives and which Midwives are available at Birthing Your Way?

 CNM– Certified Nurse Midwife.
 This midwife has gone through formal nurses’ training and certification as well as midwifery schooling and training.
 Most CNMs work in hospitals, are able to carry medications, write prescriptions and most work with a doctor.

-Birthing Your Way has a LDEM, a CPM, and a CNM practicing at our birth center.
+Birthing Your Way has LDEMs and CNMs practicing at our birth center.

 Can Birthing Your Way Midwives prescribe medications?

-Birthing Your Way has a LDEM and a Certified Nurse Midwife on staff which allows us to legally provide and use medications if needed.
-The medications available to you are determined by the license that your midwife may or may not hold.
+Birthing Your Way has an LDEM and a CNM on staff which allows us to legally provide and use medications if needed.
+The medications available to you are determined by the license that your midwife may or may not hold, and may include antibiotics and medications for suturing.
 If you would like access to hemorrhage medications, you MUST choose a Licensed Midwife (LDEM) or a Certified Nurse Midwife (CNM).

 What options are there for pain management?

 Birthing Your Way offers the following options to assist with your pain management.
-We offer nitrous oxide (laughing gas), water birth, deep tubs, sterile water injections, and pressure points.
-Mothers are also able to eat, drink, and walk around during labor which helps make the whole atomsphere more relaxing.
+We offer nitrous oxide (laughing gas), water birth, deep tubs, sterile water injections, and pressure point manipulation.
+Mothers are also able to eat, drink, and walk around during labor which helps make the whole atmosphere more relaxing.

 Where can I get an Ultrasound done?